CS 2881 AI Safety

 Instructor: Boaz Barak

-Teaching Fellows: Natalie Abreu (natalieabreu@g.harvard.edu), Roy Rinberg (royrinberg@g.harvard.edu), Hanlin Zhang (hanlinzhang@g.harvard.edu)
+Teaching Fellows: Natalie Abreu (natalieabreu@g.harvard.edu), Roy Rinberg (royrinberg@g.harvard.edu), Hanlin Zhang (hanlinzhang@g.harvard.edu), Sunny Qin (Harvard)

 Course Description: This will be a graduate level course on challenges in alignment and safety of artificial intelligence.
 We will consider both technical aspects as well as questions on societal and other impacts of the field.